adamzopcsak/seleniumeasy-katalon/README.md

 ## Reports

 Tests reports will be constantly pushed to this repository, so I can evaluate them in the future.
+As the reports will be pushed almost with every commit, the commit messages won't mention them at all.